 Journal rule scope is a method that replicates any configuration changes made to journal rules stored in AD between domain controllers in your organization using the Transport service.
 Delays in replication can arise due to causes outside Exchange’s control.

-If your Exchange Journal Mailbox becomes inaccessible for any reason, you can establish an alternate journaling mailbox to hold journal reports until your Exchange Journal Mailbox becomes available, rather than allowing them to languish in the Mailbox servers’ mail queues.
-Simply utilize the Send Again function to transmit journal reports to their original destination once your journaling mailbox is back online.
+Note that if your Exchange Journal Mailbox becomes inaccessible for any reason, you can establish an alternate journaling mailbox to hold journal reports until your Exchange Journal Mailbox becomes available.

 Cloud-based Exchange Journaling